Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

-Both the STAR and CMS measurements demonstrate clear and significant impact parameter dependence of the $P_\perp$ and $\alpha$ distributions for the $\gamma\gamma$ process, and are incompatible with the EPA $k_\perp$ factorization approach.
-The observed impact parameter dependence can be understood in terms of a dependence of the photon $k_\perp$ distribution on the EM field distribution, as described by various phenomenological and theoretical approaches discussed in sections~\ref{sec:theory}.
-Crucially, both of these measurements verify the impact parameter dependence of the photon kinematics in the absence of a medium and provide a precise test of the baseline broadening effects due to the electromagnetic field topology.
+In the past it was widely held that the photon virtuality significantly altered the process kinematics (especially for the $e^+e^-$ case) dominating the pair transverse momentum~\cite{baltzPhysicsUltraperipheralCollisions2008}, which would not lead to such impact parameter dependence.
+Instead, the observed impact parameter dependence can be understood in terms of a dependence of the photon $k_\perp$ distribution on the EM field distribution, as described by various phenomenological and theoretical approaches discussed in sections~\ref{sec:theory}.
+Crucially, both of these measurements verify the impact parameter dependence of the photon kinematics in the absence of a medium and provide a precise test of the baseline broadening effects due to the electromagnetic field configuration.
+This observation of impact parameter dependence is also important for identifying this interaction as the Breit-Wheeler process~\cite{starcollaborationMeasurementMomentumAngular2021} (as opposed to other processes producing lepton pairs from the fusion of virtual photons~\cite{Landau1934,bethe_h_stopping_1934}) since these measurements identify the source of the $P_\perp$ broadening as originating from the EM field configuration, and not as a result of significant photon virtuality.